 New approaches to movement analysis are in continuous development and there is an increasing need for tools that can aid the retrieval of meaningful features in complex, multidimensional motion data.
-Therefore, other approaches - like Topological Gesture Analysis (TGA) [24] - will be tested and possibly employed along with the methods we presented here.
+Therefore, other approaches - like Topological Gesture Analysis (TGA) [25] - will be tested and possibly employed along with the methods we presented here.
 New techniques for motion data analysis could get inspired by concepts suggested by theories of music perception and cognition, therefore making the analysis more akin to how humans perceive and move to music.
 This is indeed a challenging task since retrieving meaningful, articulated information from motion data requires complex algorithms and technologies.

 The PQoM algorithm will also be refined and improved for real-time implementation.
-This will be useful both for online analysis and interactive music performance (which was initially explored in [27]).
-In this study, PQoM was implemented to analyse a musical excerpt with a steady beat throughout.
-Since tempo in music often varies, the algorithm will be tested in order to be usable with varying tempi.
+This will be useful both for online analysis and interactive music performance (which was initially explored in [28]).